TypeFox/open-collaboration-tools/packages/open-collaboration-vscode/README.md

 ### Hosting a session

 1. Click on the share item in the status bar
-2. A quickpick will open at the top where you should select "Create New Collaboration Session"
+2. A quickpick will open at the top where you will select "Create New Collaboration Session"

 <img src="https://github.com/TypeFox/open-collaboration-tools/assets/34068281/ae09888e-e22f-424e-b863-b5d5bdd628de" alt="share popup" width="600"/>

-3. If you are not already authenticated with the configured server, your browser should open with an authentication page.
+3. If you are not already authenticated with configured server vscode will try to open the authentication page in your browser.
 Follow the steps to authenticate yourself
 4. When the authentication was successful a message will appear in the bottom right with an invite code.
 Share that with whoever you wish to join your session

 <img src="https://github.com/TypeFox/open-collaboration-tools/assets/34068281/c74d1618-9846-4919-8342-716f91c77f9a" alt="share popup" width="400"/>